Driving positive change through data

 Investment into active female-led companies

-AI Summary: Over the last 12 months, investment into active female-led companies has seen a 4.66% growth in venture capital, a 3.62% decline in private equity, a 5.44% increase in angel investments, and a 7.68% rise in other types of investments.
+AI Summary: Over the last 12 months, investment in active female-led companies saw a 5.79% growth in venture capital, a 3.47% decline in private equity, a 5.53% increase in angel investments, and an 8.04% rise in other types of investments.
+Changing trends indicate a shift towards angel and other types of investments.

 Investment type